Rick Adelman: Houston Rockets

 The Houston Rockets brought in Adelman as their new head coach five days after the dismissal of Jeff Van Gundy on May 18, 2007.
 Van Gundy had taken the Rockets to three playoff appearances in four years with no series victories.
 In his first season as head coach, Adelman guided the Rockets to a 22-game winning streak from January through March 2008, the third-longest winning streak in NBA history.
-However, they lost in the first round in six games.
+However, they lost in the first round of the playoffs again, this time in six games.

-In the 2009 season, the Rockets finished fifth in the West with a 53–29 record.
+In the 2008-09 season, the Rockets finished fifth in the West with a 53–29 record.
 They entered the playoffs without their star shooting guard, Tracy McGrady, due to an injury.
 Despite this loss, the Rockets defeated the Portland Trail Blazers in six games to advance to the Western Conference Semifinals for the first time since 1997.
-Although they would lose the series to the Los Angeles Lakers, they also proved their resilience by taking the series to seven games despite the loss of star center Yao Ming in Game 3 of that series.
+Although they would lose the series to the Los Angeles Lakers, they proved their resilience by taking the series to seven games despite the loss of star center Yao Ming in Game 3.
 Adelman won his 800th career game, 13th among coaches in NBA history, on March 24, 2008, against the Sacramento Kings.
 On April 18, 2011, the Houston Chronicle reported that the Rockets would not give Adelman a new contract; Adelman and the team parted ways after four seasons and two playoff appearances.

 Minnesota Timberwolves

 On September 13, 2011, the Minnesota Timberwolves confirmed the hiring of Adelman as their new coach.
 On April 6, 2013, Adelman won his 1,000th career game with a victory over the Detroit Pistons, becoming just the eighth coach in NBA history ever to do so.

 On April 21, 2014, Adelman announced his retirement from coaching in the NBA.
 It was also announced that he would stay with the Timberwolves as a consultant.
 Adelman ranks ninth in terms of games coached and games won.
 He went 79–78 (.503) in playoff games and advanced to the NBA Finals twice, both times with the Portland Trail Blazers in 1990 and 1992 where they lost to the Detroit Pistons and Chicago Bulls.

+Personal life and death

+In 2014, a year after retirement, Adelman and his wife Mary Kay moved to Portland to be with their family, which included six children and eleven grandchildren.

+Adelman's eldest son, R.J., was a lawyer who held various team front office roles in the NBA before he died in an auto-pedestrian accident in 2018, aged 44.
+Another son, David, is the head coach of the Denver Nuggets.

+Adelman died on June 1, 2026, at the age of 79.
+His official cause of death has not been disclosed.